Melissa Jones (writer): Other work and personal life

-Before the publication of her first novel, Jones worked as a script editor and television producer for SelecTV—makers of Birds of a Feather and Lovejoy.
-She also worked as Sir Peter Cook and Christine Hawley's personal assistant at The Bartlett, University College London (UCL), where she met professor Neil Spiller.
+Before the publication of her first novel, Jones worked as a script editor and television producer for SelecTV—makers of the Birds of a Feather and Lovejoy.
+She also worked as Sir Peter Cook and Christine Hawley's personal assistant at The Bartlett, University College London (UCL), where she met the professor and architect Neil Spiller.
 The two were married in 1997, have two children and divorced in 2012.

 Jones also worked for the consultancy firm KPMG as a proposal writer and as a journalist, writing for The Independent newspaper and the architectural press.